Burakovsky scores in OT, Avalanche beat Coyotes 3-2

+DENVER (AP) — Pavel Francouz had plenty of time to think about his first NHL start, and the 29-year-old goaltender made it a memorable one.

-DENVER (AP) — Andre Burakovsky scored at 3:29 of overtime and the Colorado Avalanche beat the Arizona Coyotes 3-2 on Saturday night.
+Francouz had 34 saves, Andre Burakovsky scored at 3:29 of overtime and the Avalanche beat the Arizona Coyotes 3-2 on Saturday night.

-Pavel Francouz had 34 saves in his first NHL start, and Nazem Kadri and Tyson Jost scored less than two minutes apart as the Avalanche started the season with four wins at home.
+“I was dreaming about a moment like this my whole life,” Francouz said.
+“I was just trying to enjoy every second of it.
+I was very happy that it worked out and we were able to win this game.”

 Francouz was signed as a free agent in May 2018.
-His only two appearances before Saturday were in relief last season.
+His only two appearances before Saturday were in relief last season, and he won the job as Philipp Grubauer’s backup in training camp.
+With Colorado’s top goalie looking on, Francouz had 22 stops through the first two periods and a big one in overtime.

+“He made some really big saves,” Burakovsky said.
+“That’s what we needed from him.
+We’re real happy for him to play his first game and playing such a good game, too.”

+Nazem Kadri and Tyson Jost scored less than two minutes apart as the Avalanche started the season with four wins at home.

+Colorado is 4-0-0 for the first time since the 2013-14 season, when it opened with six straight wins and went on to win the Central Division.

-Antti Raanta was equally sharp in his first start of the season, stopping 29 shots.
+Arizona goalie Antti Raanta was equally sharp in his first start of the season and first game since last November, stopping 29 shots.
 Michael Grabner and Nick Schmaltz scored for the Coyotes.

+Arizona lost defenseman Niklas Hjalmarsson to an injury when he blocked a shot in the first period.
+Coach Rick Tocchet indicated Hjalmarsson could be out for a while.

+“At this point I’m not sure but I don’t think it’s going to be day to day,” Tocchet said.
+“That’s a big loss for us.
+Nik’s a good defenseman, but we battled hard with five defensemen.
+We took some penalties at the end.
+We’re going to miss Nick if he’s out for a bit.”

 Burakovsky got the winner after a back-and-forth extra period.
-Burakovsky collected the puck close in and sent a high shot past Raanta for his second goal and second winner in as many games.
+Burakovsky collected the puck near the boards, glided past Arizona center Clayton Keller and sent a high shot past Raanta for his second goal and second winner in as many games.

+“I don’t really know what their guy was doing.
+He kind of just let me walk right in the middle,” Burakovsky said.
+“I was just a little bit patient, just trying to wait for something and not just try and take it to the net.
+I don’t know why he wasn’t skating with me, but I was wide open.”

-After nearly 50 minutes without a goal, the teams combined for three in a span of 2 minutes, 30 seconds.
+His winner capped a frenzied 17-minute finish.
+The teams went nearly 50 minutes without a goal and then combined for three in a span of 2 minutes, 30 seconds.

 The Avalanche scored first at 6:57 of the third on Kadri’s first of the season.
 With Jason Demers off for tripping, Cale Makar took a shot from the point that Raanta stopped.
 Kadri grabbed the rebound on the left side, avoided defenseman Jordan Oesterle and beat Raanta high.